These six tips will help keep your race fast right up to the end.

 Ask yourself this: "How much endurance do I need?"

 The answer: Your longest workout time should be 50- to 100-percent of your predicted race time.
 The shorter the race the closer you will be to the 100-percent time in a single workout.
 For well-trained or experienced triathletes, the longest workout preceding a sprint-distance event will be more than 100-percent.

 For beginner and intermediate triathletes, many racers can complete a sprint distance triathlon between 1:00 and 1:30.
 For those athletes the longest bike ride in the training schedule will be between 1:00 and 2:00, depending on the athlete and how many weeks of training precede the race.

-As race distance gets longer, for racers doing Ironman-distance events, my rule of thumb number is spread over 1 to 3 days.
-For example in my popular 13 Weeks to a 13-Hour Ironman Plan, the biggest weekend combination adds up to 9.5 hours over two days.
+As race distance gets longer, for racers doing IRONMAN-distance events, my rule of thumb number is spread over one to three days.
+For example, in my popular 13 Weeks to a 13-Hour IRONMAN Plan, the biggest weekend combination adds up to 9.5 hours over two days.
 Assuming a 13-hour finish, the big endurance weekend is 73-percent of predicted race finish time.

 Takeaway: Build overall race endurance.

 A big day, week or weekend of training is good for endurance, only if it's supported with consistent training beforehand.
 Race endurance is not built in a day or a weekend.
 You need to be consistent with your endurance training for some eight to 16 weeks prior to race day to capitalize on your big training days or weekends.
 In other words, big days or combinations of days are not stand-alone events.

 Takeaway: When it comes to being an endurance athlete, consistency trumps all.